Find Grad Schools

 95 Yearly Graduations

 The City College of New York tops the list of the most popular school in the U.S. for education/teaching of individuals in junior high/middle school special education programs majors who are seeking their master's degree.
 Roughly 15,200 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,930 per year, while in-state graduate students, on average, pay $11,090 per year.
 During the most recent year for which we have data, 95 people received their master's degree in education/teaching of individuals in junior high/middle school special education programs from CCNY.
-Around 63% of these students were from an underrepresented racial-ethnic group, and 67% were women.
+Of these students, 50% were women and 75% were members of underrepresented racial-ethnic groups.

 #2